Beacon of Light Wealth Preservation, Inc.

 An Executor is responsible for the administration and distribution of assets to beneficiaries according to the Will.
 The duties of an Executor can be complex and require an understanding of many areas of law, taxation, accounting, investments, trusts and business practices.

-At Schaffer Wealth Preservation & Capital Management, we are experts in the services we provide, this is critical as assets of estates go unattended many times which may lead to financial harm to the estate and beneficiaries.
+At Beacon of Light Wealth Preservation, Inc. we are experts in the services we provide, this is critical as assets of estates go unattended many times which may lead to financial harm to the estate and beneficiaries.

 These duties can include: